Moving a pet to

 China's USDA cert is valid 14 days only — much tighter than UK's 30 days.
 Miss the window and you re-do everything.

 China is a TWO-PATH country.
 Path 1 (no quarantine): titer ≥ 0.5 IU/mL from an approved lab.
-Path 2 (no titer): mandatory 30-day quarantine at a GACC-designated facility at the port of entry — fees are the owner's responsibility.
-Unlike Japan, China accepts FAVN OR RFFIT from any approved lab — Kansas State, Auburn, DOD, etc.
+Path 2 (requirements not met): mandatory 30-day quarantine at a designated port — fees are the owner's responsibility.
+Approved US laboratories listed by APHIS include DOD, Kansas State, Auburn, CDC Atlanta, and the University of Missouri.

 Source →China's health certificate validity is 14 days — much tighter than UK (30d) or Korea (30d).
 The clock starts at USDA endorsement, not vet signature.
 Plan vet → USDA → flight sequence carefully.